-- Local procedures are set by the Cornwall and Isles of Scilly Safeguarding Children Partnership (OSCP), formerly the Cornwall and Isles of Scilly Safeguarding Board (LCSB).
-The full procedures for Cornwall and the Isles of Scilly can be found at www.safechildren-cios.co.uk.
-The School contributes to inter-agency working in accordance with the OSCP.
-The OSCP follow the South West Safeguarding and Child Protection Procedures www.proceduresonline.com/swcpp/cornwall_scilly/index.html) - Any member of the school community who has concerns about a child being abused, neglected or at risk of being drawn into terrorism must report these concerns to the Designated Safeguarding Lead (DSL), Mrs Katie Hinks (Head of Prep), or to the Deputy Designated Safeguarding Leads (DDSL), Miss Deb Freeman (Deputy Head Wellbeing), Dr Elizabeth Dollins (Head of Boarding) and Mrs Dawn Kingston (School Nurse), or in their absence to a member of SLT.
-They will decide on whether to report the matter to the Multi-Agency Referral Unit (MARU).

-- 2.3 Truro High School are part of Operation Encompass and the named contact is Katie Hinks (DSL), Deb Freeman (DDSL) and Dawn Kingston (DDSL).
-We do not always receive notifications for children who live outside our MAP. - 2.4 Children with a social worker (CiN or CP) may be more vulnerable and need more support. - 2.5 Any member of the school community is at liberty to report their concerns directly to the MARU. - Every member of staff has a responsibility to pursue a concern they have about a child.
+- Any member of the school community who has concerns about a child being abused, neglected or at risk of being drawn into terrorism must report these concerns to the Designated Safeguarding Lead (DSL), Mrs Katie Hinks (Head of Prep), or to the Deputy Designated Safeguarding Leads (DDSL), Miss Deb Freeman (Deputy Head Wellbeing) and Mrs Dawn Kingston (School Nurse), or in their absence to a member of SLT.
+They will decide on whether to report the matter to the Multi-Agency Referral Unit (MARU). - 2.3 Truro High School are part of Operation Encompass and the named contact is Katie Hinks (DSL). - 2.4 Children with a social worker (CiN or CP) may be more vulnerable and need more support. - 2.5 Any member of the school community is at liberty to report their concerns directly to the MARU. - 2.6 Every member of staff has a responsibility to pursue a concern they have about a child.
 However, the DSL and DDSLs are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns. - 2.7 If, after a referral, the child's situation does not appear to be improving, the DSL (or the person who made the referral) will press for re-consideration to ensure concerns have been addressed and, most importantly, that the child's situation improves. - 2.8 All staff should challenge inaction where they perceive it, by following the School's Escalation Procedures set out in Appendix E. (Also see Section 4 below). - 2.9 If a child is in immediate danger or is at risk of harm a referral should be made to the MARU or the police immediately.
 Parental consent is not needed and anybody can make a referral. - 2.10 Advice on how to identify signs of abuse or neglect is included in induction and annual training for all staff.
 See also Appendix A.